 LNO Applications with The NYC DOB

-All Letters of No Objection applications need to be considered on a case-by-case basis.
+All Letters of No Objection applications need to be considered case-by-case.
 Some have more merit than others.
-It is important to understand the zoning and code implications of the request.
-The better the application is put together and the clearer the supporting documentation is, the higher the likelihood of approval.
+It is essential to understand the zoning and code implications of the request.
+The better the application is put together and the more precise the supporting documentation is, the higher the likelihood of approval.

 You can visit the New York City Department of Buildings website to learn more about the LNO Process.